 (#6) Flowering Bonsai, by Wolfgang Putz

-This tree is an Azalea species of only 14 cm (5 inches) high.
+This tree is an Azalea species of only 5" (14cm) high.
 The picture is taken in late spring / early summer, the moment when Azalea trees bloom (shortly, but very vividly!).
 The tree is planted in a Japanese pot.
 We also have a Flowering Bonsai Top 10 article.
-Also, you can learn more about Wolfgang Putz in his Bonsai artist profile.

 (#7) Brazilian rain tree, by Budi Sulistyo

 This tree is grown from a small cutting and the result above is a picture taken 12 years later.
 A native of Central- and South America the Brazilian Rain tree is considered one of the tropical world's most beautiful and also one of the most popular Bonsai subjects.
 Read the article on how this tree was cultivated and trained here!

 (#8) Mame Bonsai display, by Morten Albek